Prepare for a successful experience

 Campers will be trained on the proper and safe use of any scientific instruments and equipment they use.
 This may include:

-All lodging buildings have common areas where campers in that building can mingle, collaborate or work.
+All lodging buildings have common areas where campers in that building can mingle, collaborate, or work.
 Campers may not enter a bedroom that they are not assigned to or a lodging building in which they do not reside.

 Laundry facilities are present on site.
 Their use will be scheduled to allow fair opportunity to all campers.
 Campers must bring their own detergent.